 If you are struggling with alcohol abuse, support is available.
 Contact Alcoholics Anonymous on 1300 222 222.

-Fame, depression and drugs: Brad Pitt’s early career.
+Fame, depression and drugs: the beginning of Brad Pitt’s career.

 Alcohol and drugs became a crutch for Pitt early on in his career.
 His profile swelled after an appearance in the 1991 cult classic, Thelma and Louise, and roles in Interview With The Vampire, Legends of the Fall (for which he received a Golden Globe nomination) and Seven only cemented his status as Hollywood’s new obsession.

 But speaking to The New York Times in 2019, Pitt conceded that his sudden success wasn’t “the lottery it appeared from the outside”.